Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

 The phrases are balanced, symmetrical four-bar structures suggesting a sense of the steadfastness of God, our physician.
 The continuo bass takes little part in the counterpoint other than to provide the foundation for the harmonic structure; it is the delicious interplay between flute and voice that captivates the ear.

 Two long and convoluted melismas demand attention.
 The first (bars 88-92) is on einschenken—-the pouring out of the deadly draft, something we might not necessarily have expected from the Lord.
-The second (bars 107-115) is even more tortuous, on verborgan—-hidden—-a reference to the disguised benefits of God’s beneficence.
+The second (bars 107-115) is even more tortuous, carrying the word verborgan—-hidden—-a reference to the disguised benefits of God’s beneficence.
 Here the vocal line is composed of long notes and falling phrases set against the ever-upward striving of the flute.
-This disjunctive movement presumably represents the opposing aspects of the Lord’s medication; it will eventually do you good, but initially it tastes bad; a common human experience which the younger members of the congregation are particularly likely to recognize!
+This disjunctive movement presumably represents the opposing aspects of the Lord’s medication; it will eventually do you good, but initially it tastes bad; a common human experience which the younger members of the congregation particularly were likely to recognize!

 Immediately preceding the closing chorale is another of those duets which much occupied Bach’s attention at this time.
 Again, the continuo line performs its dutiful harmonic function without intruding into the contrapuntal dialogue of the upper voices.
 It still, however, represents the weary trudging of the cross′s bearer.
 There is just the one moment where the pattern is broken, the ascending semi-quaver scale underlining the central assertion —-what He chooses to do, is rightly done—-Ist es dennoch wohlgetan—-(bar 22).